catseye/The-Dossier/article/A Basic Theory of Video Games.md

 screen the spot appears.

-But, there can only be one spot that is being hit like this at any one time, so to create the illusion that the whole screen is glowing, the trick it to move the spot around very, very quickly.
+But, there can only be one spot that is being hit like this at any one time, so to create the illusion that the whole screen is glowing, the trick is to move the spot around very, very quickly.

 So what we need is a good method for covering the entire screen in an